dwengovzw/ci_setup/README.md

 ```bash
 sh deploy.sh
 ```
-- If this hangs add the *-network host* flag to all the build commands in the script.
+- If this hangs add the *--network host* flag to all the build commands in the script.

 ## Usage